-I have a bookshelf filled with journals I was rarely use.
+I have a bookshelf filled with journals I rarely use.
 Some I’ve never opened.
 They’re too precious to write in.
 Sound familiar?

 After investing in all these beautiful journals and buying gorgeous fountain pens that make writing on paper a joy, I was determined to use these tools.
 I was blocked writing on my computer, but analog seemed to be breaking that block for me.
 Serendipity?
 I’d like to think so.

 Then I ran across a class Rachael Stephen offered called the Story Toolkit Workshop.
 It was a limited time thing, so if you see it offered again, I highly suggest taking it if you want to organize the mess of brainstorming, planning, and plotting in a better way.

 In the meantime, she has a great YouTube channel that I’ve been watching for a few years and lots of videos on her website.
 Rachel was who introduced me to Dan Harmon’s Plot Embryo system, a game changer for me, so I’ve been following her ever since.

 Rachael essentially laid out a great but simple method of how to write down those messy notes in a Workbook like my red one in the photo above.
 In the past, I’ve had scraps of paper all over my office with gems written down and notes on my phone in multiple apps.
 I have info for one novel jotted in five different notebooks, so I can’t find anything when I need it and end up stuck again because I can’t remember the perfect scene I’ve already outlined…somewhere.
 If only I could find it.